Knowledge and Information about Cancer. Some of the things you should know about Cancer.

 are a heterogeneous group of T cells that share

 properties of both T cells and natural killer cells.
-Many
+Many of these

 cells recognize the non-polymorphic CD1d molecule, an antigen-presenting